 The unofficial "official" tomato planting day in the Sacramento area is April 28th (Lifetime Master Gardener and radio personality Farmer Fred Hoffman's birthday).
 If transplants are growing well (stocky, not root bound, and no flowers or fruit) and soil temperatures are around 65°F (usually late April or early May in the Sacramento area), plant them in well-amended beds.

 Because the weather can be unpredictable this time of year, take precautions to protect plants if nighttime temperatures get cold.
 It is not unusual to get rain with hail in early spring.
 Below are a few choices to provide protection from cold weather.
 Wall-O-Water, cloches or old-fashioned "Hotkaps" are good choices.
 Floating row covers (lightweight synthetic fabric) can be used to protect plants from light frost.
-Click thumbnails below for more information:
+Click thumbnails below for more bigger picture:

 Check your soil temperature with a soil thermometer or compost thermometer before planting warm season vegetables.
 If the soil temperature is around 65°F and the nighttime air temperatures are consistently above 50°F, it is time to plant tomato and pepper transplants.
 Wait until the soil has warmed to 70°F before planting squash and melons.
 Be sure to provide protection for the plants if the weather turns cold.

 Melons originated in Africa and Southwest Asia then gradually appeared in Europe toward the end of the Roman Empire.
 Melons were among the earliest plants to be domesticated in both the Old and New Worlds resulting in numerous cultivars worldwide.
 Interesting information, yes, but not as interesting and “tasty” as biting into a marvelously ripe, sweet, juicy melon!